OctopusDeploy/docs/docs/deploying-applications/deploying-packages/index.md

 :::hint
 **Variable Package Feed and/or Package ID**
-You can define Package Feed and/or the Package ID using an Octopus variable expression.
+You can dynamically select a Package Feed and/or the Package ID at deployment time using an Octopus variable expression.
+Learn more about [using dynamically selecting packages at deployment time](/docs/deploying-applications/deploying-packages/dynamically-selecting-packages.md).

-Please note: these variables can be scoped to environments and/or tenants but you must have at least one unscoped value for release creation.
 :::

 ![](/docs/images/3048090/5275675.png "width=500")